jorgegv/rage1/doc/DATAGEN.md

   * `CODESET`: (optional) the codeset where the function must reside.
 If not specified, or we are compiling for 48K model, it will go into lowmem area

+* `TRACKER`: enables a music tracker in your game.
+Currently Arkos Tracker 2 is the supported player, but other trackers can be easily integrated (open an issue if you need another one!).
+Arguments:
+  * `TYPE`: (optional) currently only `arkos2` value is supported, and specified by default
+  * `IN_GAME_SONG`: (optional) the song that will be played during the game.
+    The supplied name must be that of a song defined with a `TRACKER_SONG` directive (see below).

+* `TRACKER_SONG`: specifies a tracker song to be used for the game.
+More than one song may be included.
+Arkos files (`.aks`) can be used directly, provided that you configure your Arkos Tracker 2 directory so that RAGE1 can use the proper conversion tools.
+Arguments:
+  * `NAME`: the name of the song.
+It must be a valid C identifier (in short: letters, numbers and `_`)
+  * `FILE`: the path of the song file

 # FLOWGEN